telefonicaid/fiware-cosmos/cosmos-gui/README.md

 * ***There was some error when connecting to MySQL database.
 The server will not be run***: This message may appear when starting the GUI.
 Most probably the MySQL endpoint is not correct, the MySQL user is not allowed to remotely connect, of there is some network error like a port filtering.
 * ***There was some error when getting user information from the database***: This message may appear when a user gets the main page and his/her session has not yet expired; then, his/her information is retrieved from the database.
 Most probably some network error is avoiding to get that information, since the initial connection to the database was successful.
 * ***There was some error when getting user information from the IdM***: This message may appear when a user signs in using his/her Identity Manager (IdM) credentials.
 Most probably the IdM endpoint is not correct, the client id and secret related to cosmos-gui are not correct or the callback URL has not been propertly set.
-* ***There was an error while setting up the password for user \<unix_user\>***: This message may appear when a user from the old Cosmos deployment has accessed the GUI for the first time.
-Most probably some network error is avoiding to get that information, since the initial connection to the database was successful.
 * ***There was some error when adding information in the database for user \<cosmos_user>***: This message may appear when a new fresh user has accessed the GUI for the first time.
 Most probably some network error is avoiding to get that information, since the initial connection to the database was successful.
 * ***There was an error while adding the Unix user \<unix_user\>***: This message may appear once the user has successfully signed in and the GUI starts provisioning his/her Cosmos account.
-Most probably, the user configured for the storage or computing cluster is not a sudoer, or there is some network error with the ssh access.
-* ***There was an error while setting the password for user \<unix_user\>***: This message may appear once the user has successfully signed in and the GUI starts provisioning his/her Cosmos account.
 Most probably, the user configured for the storage or computing cluster is not a sudoer, or there is some network error with the ssh access.
 * ***There was an error while creating the HDFS folder for user \<cosmos_user\>***: This message may appear once the user has successfully signed in and the GUI starts provisioning his/her Cosmos account.
 Most probably, the user configured for the storage or computing cluster is not a sudoer, or there is some network error with the ssh access.
 * ***There was an error while changing the ownership of /user/\<cosmos_user\>***: This message may appear once the user has successfully signed in and the GUI starts provisioning his/her Cosmos account.
 Most probably, the superuser configured for HDFS is not a superuser, or there is some network error with the ssh access.
 * ***There was an error while changing the permissions to /user/\<cosmos_user\>***: This message may appear once the user has successfully signed in and the GUI starts provisioning his/her Cosmos account.
 Most probably, the superuser configured for HDFS is not a superuser, or there is some network error with the ssh access.